AhmedMozaly/flux-one-file-sample/README.md

-# flux-one-file-sample
+# Flux one file sample
-Flux one file sample
+The purpose of this repo is to demonstrate how to build flux app, with zero dependancy in just one file